Outsourced CFO cost: What service businesses really pay (and why prices vary so much)

 If realistic CFO contributions could generate $50,000 in value annually, a $60,000 annual CFO cost delivers break-even.
 A $36,000 cost delivers meaningful ROI.

-Many companies offer low base rates but charge high premium rates for services you will definitely need.
-You should ask:
+Many providers offer low base rates but charge premium rates for services you will likely need.
+Ask:

 • How is an "additional" project billed?